rust-cli/book/src/in-depth/human-communication.md

 - warning
 - error

+It's a good idea to think of _info_ as the default log level.
+Use it for, well, informative output.
+(Some applications that lean towards a more quiet output style might only show warnings and errors by default.)

 Additionally it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to `grep` or filter for them.